Last update 28-04-2025

 Obligations of waste managers

-• Not mix hazardous waste with other categories of hazardous waste or with other waste, substances or materials.
+• Not to mix hazardous waste with other categories of hazardous waste or with other waste, substances or materials.
 Mixing includes the dilution of hazardous substances.

 Volver arriba